9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 matching is, it can lead us in some undesirable directions if we do not use it carefully.

-Let\'s do something to address the inflexibility of our new code.
+Let's do something to address the inflexibility of our new code.
 First, we will change the type of state that our parser uses.

 :::: captioned-content